Want good yarn but don’t want to pay big bucks? Check out these sites, where you can buy fantastic yarn online for great prices

 Finally, if you’re looking to buy yarn online, I highly recommend this excellent blog post: Ninja Shopping, Yarn Edition.
 You’ll find some fantastic tips on ways to save money shopping for yarn online.
 You won’t regret it!

-(If you get a weird error message when clicking on the link in the paragraph above, try searching directly for “Ninja Shopping, Yarn Edition.”
+(If you get a weird error message when clicking on the link in the paragraph above, try searching Google or Bing directly for “Ninja Shopping, Yarn Edition.”
 The post should pop right up.)

 So if you’re looking to score some good yarn at great prices, check out these sites to buy yarn online.
 What you’ll lose in yarn shop scents, you’ll gain in yarn shop cents!